DraperNation/digital-country-hackathon-bhutan-2025/the-residents/README.md

 - Proves Bhutan citizenship without revealing name, DOB, or other personal data

-## 💡 Vision
+## 💡 The Future

-Druk e-Portal isn't just a hackathon project — it's a blueprint for a digital nation-state infrastructure.
-Bhutan can lead in trust, compliance, and institutional clarity.
-Platforms like Draper Nation can extend it into experimental digital sovereignty.
+Druk e‑Portal is not just a hackathon build — it’s a production-grade blueprint for digital nation-state infrastructure.

+Bhutan can lead the world in trust, compliance, and institutional clarity.

+Draper Nation and other network states can extend this into experimental digital sovereignty.

+Every module is configurable, built with scalability in mind — from governance rules to identity issuance.

+Ready to integrate with third-party APIs, AI agents, and compliance systems.

+Open-source and modular by design, allowing nations and platforms to plug in or fork as needed.

-Let users choose their digital citizenship, control their identity, and build borderless businesses — all through a single, open-source, future-ready platform.
+Empowers users to choose digital citizenship, control identity, and launch borderless ventures — all through a single, sovereign platform.

 ## 👥 Credits